Krish120003/where-are-my-taxes-going/README.md

 ## A simple tool that aims to answer: "Where are my taxes going?"

+> **Warning**: This project was built during a hackathon and the code is still in a work-in-progress state.
+I'm actively working on cleaning it up and improving the codebase.

 Searches the public Government of Canada databases of contract tenders to find how the government is spending your tax dollars on different areas.

 <img width="1625" alt="image" src="https://github.com/user-attachments/assets/35f404a1-ffe9-40bb-bd4e-7ece00914aad">